ryanamannion/helpfulnessprediction/tutorial.md

         ablation(train_data, train_vectors, test_data, test_vectors)

-- Using Pre-Extracted Features from data/feature_arrays
+- Using Pre-Extracted Features from the `data` directory

         from data_util import ReviewerData
         from ablation import ablation